kevinegstorf/react-firebase-blog/blog.md

     <RouterProvider router={router} />
   </React.StrictMode>
 );

 ```

 Lets go ahead and create two more folders in our project we will have a pages and components folder.
 create both folders inside the src folder and an `index.ts` file in each folder.
-We will use barrels for importing components into another file, this way we only have one file where we will import pages and components from into another folder.
+We will use [_Barrels_](https://basarat.gitbook.io/typescript/main-1/barrel) for importing components into another file, this way we only have one file where we will import pages and components from into another folder.

 Your project folder structure should by now look something like this.